Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 For experimental features on client side new features, it depends on how complex we want to design it.

 ## Client-Side Experimental Features Considerations

+1. **Experimental Features frequency**: How common will the client-side experimental features happens will have impact on how complex we want to design it in the codegen side.

 1. **Features Opt-in Design with Codegen**: Evaluate whether the code generation process can be designed to facilitate easy opt-in for new experimental features. which involves the following considerations:
    1. Features picking strategy.